 May I begin by thanking the right hon.
 Member for Walsall South (Valerie Vaz) for her support and the support of the official Opposition?
 We have worked closely on this matter not just in the Chamber, but in the Commission.
 I also thank my hon.
-Friend the Member for Harwich and North Essex (Sir Bernard Jenkin) for his support and for his very interesting contribution, saying how he had not initially thought it was right to take it away from the Standards Committee, but that, working on the Committee and seeing how difficult it is to judge those with whom we work, he has come to the conclusion that it is the right thing to do.
+Friend the Member for Harwich and North Essex (Sir Bernard Jenkin) for his support and for his very interesting contribution, in which he said that he had not initially thought it was right to take this away from the Standards Committee, but that, working on the Committee and seeing how difficult it is to judge those with whom we work, he had come to the conclusion that it was the right thing to do.
 I think that that is a particularly helpful contribution to this afternoon’s debate.

 I am also grateful to the hon.
 Member for Glasgow North (Patrick Grady).
 He wishes to give me powers that I do not have.
 I may be Lord President of the Council, but that does not mean I have the right of appointment to the Privy Council.
 I can tell him, however, that Sir Stephen Irwin is a member of the Privy Council as a Lord Justice of Appeal.
 They are normally sworn of the Privy Council.

 In response, briefly, to the right hon.
 Member for Warley (John Spellar), I want to answer the question on the advert and pensions.
 The advert from the recruitment agency did not mention pensions or the job being full time.
 As I understand it, the cover page of the Commons’ own advert did say that there was a pension, but that the people who applied would not have been misled in any way because they would have had the advert from the recruitment agency.